Massachusetts Short-Term Rental Laws: A Guide for Hosts

 Licensing Requirements

 Massachusetts lacks a statewide licensing system for short-term rentals, allowing cities and towns to establish their own requirements.
-This decentralized approach results in varied processes, and many communities have implemented some form of licensing or permit system for vacation rental operators.
+This decentralized approach results in varied processes, similar to South Dakota's regulatory model, and many communities have implemented some form of licensing or permit system for vacation rental operators.

 Local licensing typically involves these elements, with specific requirements varying by jurisdiction: